30 Adjectives to Describe a Voice (with Meanings & Examples)

 Feeble

-Meaning: weak, without much energy.
+Meaning: weak, with little strength or energy.

 Frail

-Meaning: weak and trembling.
+Meaning: weak and slightly trembling.

 Gruff